MyPureCloud/developer-center-blog/source/2022-02-11-cli-implicit-login/index.md

   - Give your client a name.
   - Select "Token Implicit Grant (Browser)" under the "Grant Types" header.
   - Provide the necessary scopes.
-  - Enter your chosen redirect URI(s) (e.g. `http://localhost:8080`).
+  - Enter your chosen redirect URI(s) (e.g. `https://localhost:8080`).
 The port number entered during the CLI profile  creation process will need to match one of these.
-If you want your local server instance to use a secure HTTP  connection, you will need to prepend the URI with "https".
+If you wish, you may also use a regular HTTP address.
+In this case, you will need to prepend the redirect URI with "http://".

+A more detailed guide to creating an OAuth client can be found [here](https://help.mypurecloud.com/articles/create-an-oauth-client/ "Opens help.mypurecloud.com") on our resource center.

 ## CLI profile creation

 For this part, you will need to have our CLI tool installed.
-Installation and setup instructions can be found [here](https://developer.genesys.cloud/api/rest/command-line-interface/ "Opens developer.genesys.cloud").
+Installation and setup instructions can be found [here](/api/rest/command-line-interface/ "Opens developer.genesys.cloud").

 **Steps:**
 - From your terminal, run: `gc profiles new`.